 - Clinical research results in patients with depression show the important role that central overactivity plays at the beginning of a disease episode.

 - In this case, treatment with a V1B antagonist is the drug of choice.
-Previous clinical trials with V1B antagonists have been unsuccessful because they could not limit use to patients with proven central vasopressin overactivity.

 Project status: Phase II